Bill Bailey

+He is a cancer fundraiser and has walked 100 miles for cancer fundraising in honour of his mother, who died in 2005, as well as raising awareness for prostate cancer through television, print, and digital ads.

+Bailey was awarded an honorary doctorate by the University of Bath on 11 July 2018.
+In 2024, he became a patron of the Musical Comedy Awards.
+He has written works including Bill Bailey's Remarkable Guide to British Birds, Bill Bailey's Remarkable Guide to Happiness, and My Animals, and Other Animals, a memoir of sorts.
+He has established his own webpage and offers a shop, including a list of his musical accomplishments since 1995.

 Early life

-Mark Robert Bailey was born on 13 January 1965 in Bath, Somerset, the son of a medical practitioner father and hospital ward employee mother.
+Mark Robert Bailey was born on 13 January 1965 in Keynsham, Somerset, son of Christopher and Madryn Bailey.
+His father was an NHS general practitioner "who ran a little surgery in the front of the house", and his mother a hospital ward nurse.
 Until 2018, when he revealed the correct date, his birthday was wrongly recorded by the media as 24 February.
 He spent most of his childhood in Keynsham, a town between Bath and Bristol.
 His maternal grandparents lived in an annexe built on the side of the house by his maternal grandfather, who was a stonemason and builder.
 Two rooms at the front of the family house were for his father's surgery.

-Bailey was educated at King Edward's School, an independent school in Bath, where he was initially a highly academic pupil.
-At about the age of 15, he started to become distracted from school work when he realised the thrill of performance as a member of a school band called Behind Closed Doors, which played mostly original work.
-He is a classically trained musician and was the only pupil at his school to study A-level music, which he passed with an A grade.
-He also states he was good at sport and was the captain of the KES 2nd XI cricket team in 1982, which often surprised his teachers.
-He would often combine music and sport by leading the singing on the long coach trip back from away rugby fixtures.
+Bailey was educated at King Edward's School, an independent school in Bath, where he was a highly intelligent, academic pupil.
+At about the age of 15, he joined the school band called Behind Closed Doors, which played mostly original work.
+He is a classically trained musician, and was the only pupil at his school to study A-level music, which he passed with an A grade.
+He also states he was good at sport and was the captain of the KES 2nd XI cricket team in 1982, and would often combine music and sport by leading the singing on the long coach trip back from away rugby fixtures.
 It was here that he was given the nickname Bill by his music teacher for being able to play the song "Won't You Come Home Bill Bailey" so well on the guitar.

 Bailey started studies for an English degree at Westfield College of the University of London, but left after a year.
 He received an Associate Diploma from the London College of Music.
 He was also made an honorary member of the Society of Crematorium Organists.
 He performed with a boy band called The Famous Five.
 Acting roles included a part in a Workers' Revolutionary Party stage production called The Printers with Vanessa Redgrave and Frances de la Tour.